 Dr. Cho earned his medical degree from the University of California Irvine School of Medicine.
 He completed a general surgery residency and vascular surgery research fellowship at Strong Memorial Hospital of the University of Rochester Medical Center.
 He then completed two more fellowships, one in vascular surgery at Mayo Clinic, and another in endovascular surgery at the University of Pittsburgh Medical Center (UPMC).

 Dr. Cho has authored hundreds of articles and abstracts in peer-reviewed journals and is a highly regarded presenter at regional, national and international society meetings.
 He serves as co-editor for International Angiology and reviewer for the Journal of Vascular Surgery, Journal of American College of Surgeons, Annals of Vascular Surgery and Journal of Stroke and Cerebrovascular Diseases.

 Dr. Cho treats a wide range of vascular diseases and is especially interested in the treatment of aortic disease.
-He has been recognized as a Distinguished Surgeon and awarded the Brenda and Marshall Brown Endowed Chair in Aortic Surgery at University Hospitals Cleveland Medical Center.
+He has been recognized as a Distinguished Surgeon and awarded the Brenda and Marshall Brown Master Clinician in Vascular Innovation at University Hospitals Cleveland Medical Center.

 - Aortic Aneurysm Disease

 - Carotid Artery Disease

 - Mesenteric artery disease

 - Vascular Surgery - American Board of Surgery